-Saxenda comes in a 30-day supply of once-daily prefilled injectable pens.
-The Saxenda dosing schedule is designed to help avoid severe side effects and allow your body to get used to the medication before upping the dose.
-Your health care provider will decide the correct dose for you, but here’s the recommended schedule for Saxenda:
+Saxenda comes in a 30-day supply of medicine in prefilled injectable pens.
+Adhering to the recommended dosage of Saxenda helps reduce the likelihood of severe gastrointestinal side effects and allows your body to acclimate to the once-daily medication before upping the dose.
+Your health care provider will decide the correct schedule for you, but here’s the manufacturer recommended Saxenda dosing schedule:

 Week one: 0.6 mg

 Yes.
 Another bonus of this weight-loss med being on the market since 2014 is researchers have studied it in patients longer.
 A three-year randomized, placebo-controlled clinical trial of liraglutide with 2,254 participants published in the Lancet in 2017 found patients who completed the trial sustained weight loss if they continued to take liraglutide as recommended and paired it with diet and exercise.
 After 56 weeks, about 63% of those on the drug had lost at least 5% of their body weight–and almost 50% maintained that weight loss at year three.